We loved the Dolomite's versatility and construction quality.

 The fabric of the Dolomite has a nice feel.
 However, the bag is a little tighter than it appears.

-Scoring a 6 out of 10, the Dolomite doesn't offer as many features as some of the other bags we tested.
+The Dolomite doesn't offer as many features as some of the other bags we tested.
 However, we did like its drawstring adjustable opening, which allows the user to cinch the bag around their shoulders.
 It also has a nice Velcro closure tab at the top of the zipper; a very nice zipper handle; and a large interior pocket.

 A simple pleasure we do admit, but we loved this bag's well-constructed zipper tabs.